-Both the University of Texas and the University of Michigan provide extensive lists of information - broken down by category - on locating copyright holders and services and agencies that grant permissions.
+The University of Washington, University of Texas, and University of Michigan provide valuable guides - broken down by category - on locating copyright holders and services and agencies that grant permissions.
 The WATCH Copyright File is another excellent resource.

 Permission to use copyrighted materials should be obtained in writing.
 This can sometimes take months, so you should give yourself time to go through the process.